The Down Low & Other Info About Kids Camp

 - boots with small heels or hard shoes with small heels. no child will be allowed to ride in sneakers.

 - don’t forget, pack a swimsuit & towel daily, so your kid can dive into the cool pool.

 - Mark all clothing with your child’s name.

 Check your calendar for these double asterisk fun days thrown to coincide with theme weeks.
 Let your camper come up with their own costume or give them the guidance they ask for.
 Once they arrive they’ll see counselors and staff in costume too.

 EQUIPMENT & SAFETY

-Q: My child will participate in skateboard camp, equestrian camp, rock climbing for kids, rope or mountain biking camp activities.
+Q: My child will participate in skateboard camp, equestrian camp, rock climbing, go-karts or ropes course activities.
 Do I need to send specialized helmets?

 A: No, Cali Camp has you covered.